iai-group/ecir2018-intents/README.md

  author =     {Garigliotti, Dar{\'i}o
    and Balog, Krisztian},
- title =      {Towards an Understanding of Entity-Oriented Search Intents}, booktitle =  {Advances in Information Retrieval - Proceedings of the 40th European Conference on IR Research, ECIR 2018}, series =     {ECIR '18}, year =       {2018}, pages =      {644--650},
+ title =      {Towards an Understanding of Entity-Oriented Search Intents}, booktitle =  {Advances in Information Retrieval - Proceedings of the 40th European Conference on IR Research}, series =     {ECIR '18}, year =       {2018}, pages =      {644--650},